 AMPCO METAL offers a great range of materials for industry usage and an attractive range of aluminium bronze alloys for the metal forming industry.
 For instance, the alloys named AMPCO®21 and AMPCO®22 are for moderate service severity, AMPCO®25 and AMPCO®26 are the alloys of choice for severe requirements and demanding applications.
 If you would like to know more about these or other materials, do not hesitate to contact us for further information, technical engineering support, or to arrange a special in-house seminar.
 We are here to serve you, by phone, mail or via internet.

-Get our latest whitepaper «Aluminium Bronze Alloys for a higher quality and productivity in the metal forming industry» for free
+Get our Technical Paper on «Aluminium Bronze Alloys for a higher quality and productivity in the metal forming industry».